CirroBuild/FrostiDocs/docs/guides/working-with-timestamps-timezones.md

 > "CST" could be U.S. "Central Standard Time" and "China Standard Time"), and
 > the Java platform can then only recognize one of them

-Therefore choosing a geographic region which observes a time zone (`"America/New_York"`, `"Europe/Prague"`) or a UTC offset value (`"+02:00"`) is more reliable when referring to time zones.
+Therefore, choosing a geographic region which observes a time zone (`"America/New_York"`, `"Europe/Prague"`) or a UTC offset value (`"+02:00"`) is more reliable when referring to time zones.
 Instructions for converting to and from time zones are described in the